cwant/wire_skin/README.md

 ![Screenshot](documentation/wire_skin_demo2.png?raw=true "Screenshot")

 Each VertCap can be decomposed further.
-The vertices that are needed to make a VertCap are comprised of a couple of "poles" that stradle either side of the concavity of the vertex, and some profile shapes (at this stage of development, squares) that go around each edge connected to the vertex.
+The vertices that are needed to make a VertCap are comprised of a couple of "poles" that stradle either side of the concavity of the vertex, and some profile shapes (at this stage of development, rectangles) that go around each edge connected to the vertex.

 ![Screenshot](documentation/wire_skin_demo3.png?raw=true "Screenshot")